 Anxiety and stress are highly associated with cognitive impairments, as the neural systems involved in emotion and cognitive control are highly interconnected.
 Thus anxiety can create a loss of cognitive control and issues with cognitive processing, such as attention and problem solving impairments.
 Significant ongoing anxiety or stress can even create structural changes in the prefrontal cortex.
-This may explain why some many people who suffer from chronic stress or anxiety engage in maladaptive behaviours such as drug abuse, smoking, excessive alcohol consumption and over-eating.

 THE ROLE OF NEUROFEEDBACK